dickvankrieken/dickvankrieken/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning the C Programming Language
+- 🔭 I’m currently working on a project where I recreate the functionality of the UNIX pipe (|) operator
+- ✍️ I write about the things that I learn at https://dickvankrieken.github.io

 <!--
 **dickvankrieken/dickvankrieken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.